 It is my pleasure to welcome you to the medical team of the Ogden Marathon.
 For those returning, welcome back.
 Your experience will be critical keeping the race a safe and happy event.
 For those who are with us for the first time, we are glad to have you and hope this experience will lead to many more in the future.
-In some respects, it is like the first time for all of us as the pandemic has led to two years of no in-person racing.
-There is a lot of pent-up excitement for this race.

-This break has led me to review our marathon handbook and bring you an updated version.
-Please review it in its entirety.
-Some of the information will not apply to you but much of it will, so please review it.
-Our race medical coordinator this year will be Dr Josh Hansen.
+This year we will continue our tradition of providing high quality medical support to our runners.
+Our race medical lead this year will be Dr. Alex Olaveson.
 He has spent a lot of time helping organize people and supplies for the race as well as meeting with Ogden City Police and Fire amongst other participating organizations.
 If you have questions about the race or your role, please contact him.